xuhaibahmad/xuhaibahmad.github.io/_posts/2018-08-20-kotlin-parcelize.markdown

  }
 {% endhighlight %}

-We have been using this for years now, but if you have using something like [Parceler](https://github.com/johncarl81/parceler) or if you are used to minimal Kotlin code now, then your reaction would probably be something like:
+We have been using this for years now, but if you have been using something like [Parceler](https://github.com/johncarl81/parceler) or if you are used to minimal Kotlin code now, then your reaction would probably be something like:

 ![Gross!](https://media.giphy.com/media/pVAMI8QYM42n6/giphy.gif#center)

 ## Kotlin To The Rescue (Again?!)

 The release of Kotlin 1.1.4 added experimental support for generating Android Parcelable implementations using the `@Parcelize` annotation.
-It brings back the simplicity of `Serializable` but without reflect.
+It brings back the simplicity of `Serializable` but without reflection.
 It instead uses annotation processing to acheive that.

 ### Setup